Me – a long time ago

-My name is Kenneth R Marks, and I reside in Peoria, Arizona.
-And this is my story of how I began the journey of finding my family history.
+My name is Kenneth R Marks, and I reside in Sun City, Arizona.
+And this is the story of how I began the journey of finding my family history.

 You might ask – did you ask your Mother about any family history between 2002 and the date of her passing?
 And the answer is – NO!
 Do I regret not asking her?
 The answer is a resounding – YES!

 And this, in my opinion, is the BIGGEST lesson of all – ask the living before it is too late about their lives, and their stories, and not only look at their photo books but ask them who the people are in these albums.